 If you do have a defense or if the District Attorney’s evidence is not very strong, and if you are do not wish to accept the prosecutor’s offer, your case will go to trial.
 Few assault cases make it to trial; maybe one in twelve or so.
 At trial, the District Attorney presents whatever admissible evidence they have against you to twelve ordinary jurors.
 In order to convict you, the District Atttorney must prove every element of every charge against you by proof beyond a reasonable doubt, the highest evidentiary burden in law.
 Your Orange County criminal defense attorney must persuasively point out the weaknesses of the DA’s case and skillfully present your defense, if you have one.

 In order to convict you, all twelve jurors must agree that the District Attorney has proved its case beyond a reasonable doubt.
 If even one juror finds that the DA hasn’t met this heavy burden, then you can’t be convicted.
 (Hung jury) If all twelve jurors agree that the District Attorney didn’t meet their burden of proof, then they must return a verdict of not guilty.

 What you must do now

-Don’t talk to anyone about what happened without talking to an experienced Orange County criminal defense attorney first.
+Don’t talk to anyone about what happened without talking to an experienced criminal defense attorney in Orange County first.
 Also, if you have been served with a protective order (restraining order) ordering you to stay away from the “victim”, make sure you comply with its terms.
 Failure to do so can result in the judge revoking your bail or own recognizance release and ordering you to be jailed.